bizflycloud/terraform-provider-bizflycloud/docs/resources/cloud_database_configuration.md

 ---
 subcategory: Cloud Database
-layout: "bizflycloud"
 page_title: "Bizfly Cloud: bizflycloud_cloud_database_configuration"
+description: |-
-description: - Provide a Bizfly Cloud Configuration Group resource.
+    Provide a Bizfly Cloud Configuration Group resource.
 This can be used to create, modify, and delete.
 ---

 # Resource: bizflycloud_cloud_database_configuration